safesoftware/helm-charts/README.md

 # Official Safe Software Helm Charts

+This repository houses the helm charts for deploying FME Flow and the FME Flow Remote Engine Service.
+The remainder of this readme is focussed on the FME Flow Helm chart.
+To see the readme for the Remote Engine Service, see its [Readme](./README-RemoteEngine.md)

 ## Helm Chart Rename

 Starting with FME Flow 2024.0, the helm chart has been renamed from having separate charts for each major release (e.g., `safesoftware/fmeserver-2023-1`, `safesoftware/fmeserver-2023-2`, etc) to having a single chart `safesoftware/fmeflow`.